urbanjost/M_intrinsics/md/CMPLX.md

    z8 = cmplx(precise, -precise ,kind=dp)
    print *, 'kept precision Z8=',z8

-   !
+  ! assignment of constant values does not require cmplx(3)00 !
 The following is intuitive and works without calling cmplx(3) ! but does not work for variables just constants z8 = (1.1111111111111111d0, 2.2222222222222222d0 )